Forced Migration Network

 Staff volunteers offer English language tuition for Syrian families settled in Winchester.

 In 2010, Winchester was one of the first universities in the UK to offer financial support for students seeking sanctuary in the UK to undertake a degree course.
 Winchester's Sanctuary Award waives tuition fees and offers a bursary of £3000 a year to support the costs of study.
 Initially for one student per year, the Award is now offered to up to five new students each year.
 Find out more.

-A student-led 'Action for Refugees' group is currently being set up and will be launched in autumn 2019.
+A student-led 'Action for Refugees' group is currently being set up.
 The FMN plans to work closely with students as their ideas develop.

 Access to Higher Education

 In November 2019, the University of Winchester joined other UK universities in a new commitment to increase access to Higher Education for refugees and asylum seekers.

 European Early Childhood education (EC) services and schools have to develop deeper knowledge of the complex needs of refugee pupils.
 Research emphasises that a holistic educational approach can ensure effective enrolment and transition of refugee youth, and that teachers play a key role in implementing it.
 However, this poses a professional challenge to teachers, as Refugee Education cannot be considered just as a variation of the usual intercultural education programmes.
 Consequently, both future and in-service teachers need to receive specific training and continual professional development to cope with the new challenges involved in Refugee Education.